yablochko8/semantic-search-fonts/COOKBOOK.md

 ## Other notes

-- This workflow was similar to something similar I did [with colors](https://lui.ie/guides/semantic-search-colors) last week, but still took in the order of 2 days.
+- This workflow was similar to something similar I did [with colors](https://lui.ie/guides/semantic-search-colors) last week.
+I thought it would be quicker to build because I konw my round the tooling, but it took longer.
 The hardest work to optimize is understanding a new dataset.
-- Embedding costs for this project were trivial.
-Less than $0.01 for Mistral.
+- Cost breakdown:
+  - €0.17 mistral-embed (text embedding)
+  - €0.70 mistral-medium-latest (LLM for text transformation)
+  - €0.64 pixtral-12b (multimodal LLM for image characterization)

+Total = €1.51

+I probably could have indulged larger models but mainly didn't because I was too impatient to wait for better but slower models.

 ## Links